 As spring approaches, Japan turns into a shade of pink.
-Cherry blossom viewing (or Hanami in Japanese) has been Japan’s tradition from as early as the 8th century.
+It is a time of renewal of life and beauty, and we celebrate this turn of the season with cherry blossom viewing (or Hanami in Japanese).
+A tradition dated back as early as the 8th century.

-During Hanami viewing, the Japanese enjoy different types of wagashi (Japanese traditional confectionery) including Hanami Dango (花見団子).
+During the cherry blossom viewing, the Japanese also enjoy different types of wagashi (traditional confectionery) including Hanami Dango (花見団子).

 Hanami (花見) means flower viewing (of cherry blossom), and during this season, many people go out for strolls through the magnificent columns of the flowering trees.

-The Japanese have long been celebrated and admired the beauty of cherry blossom by enjoying picnics beneath the blooms.
-At the picnics, the Japanese enjoy some spring themed foods including Hanami Dango (花見団子) or sweet dumplings made with rice flour and skewered on a stick.
+The Japanese have long been celebrated and admired the beauty of cherry blossom by having picnics beneath the blooms.
+At the picnics, we enjoy spring-themed foods in bento and wagashi which often incorporate seasonal flavors.
+One of the popular treats includes Hanami Dango (花見団子) or sweet dumplings made with rice flour and skewered on a stick.

-Hanami Dango is a stick with 3 dumplings in pink, white, and green (top to bottom in that order).
-The pink and white sweet dumplings consist of sweetened rice flour, and the green one tastes a bit more earthy because sweetened rice flour is mixed with yomogi (mugwort) grass.
+Hanami Dango is made with 3 dumplings in pink, white, and green (top to bottom in that order) on a skewer.
+The pink and white sweet dumplings consist of sweetened rice flour, and the green one has a mild earthy taste as it is mixed with yomogi (mugwort) grass.

-You can purchase this sweet treat at the pop-up food stalls during cherry blossom season, or you can make them at home and bring to a picnic to enjoy them under the blooms.
+You can find pop-up food stalls that sell hanami dango during the cherry blossom season.
+Or you can make these sweet dumplings at home and bring them to a picnic to enjoy under the blooms.

 Key Ingredients for Hanami Dango